cysouw/diathesis/text/c03_summaryDia.md

 ## Locative diatheses ~~[Ø › PBJ]~~

-A ~~locative diathesis~~ is a diathesis in which an obligatory locational phrase is added to the clause.
+A ~~locative diathesis~~ is a diathesis in which an obligatory location phrase is added to the clause.
 For details on the definition see [@sec:intro-locative-delocative].
 Note that there is no di­rect grammatical connection between a locative *diathesis* and a locative *case*.
 Both terms simply use the same modifier because both are somehow related to the marking of location.

 ### *Bewegungsart* {#sec:summary-bewegungsart}

 The ~~Bewegungsart~~ diathesis (full discussion in [@sec:prepositions-manner-of-movement] and subsequent sections) is a diathesis that is specifically attested with verbs of movement like *tanzen* 'to dance' [@next].
-In some contexts, movement verbs take an obligatory locational phrase.
+In some contexts, movement verbs take an obligatory location phrase.
 This obligatory location coincides with the choice of auxiliary in the perfect, i.e. *haben* or *sein*.
 There is a crucial difference between these two options in that with *sein* in the perfect there is an additional directional phrase necessary [@next c,d].

 Semantically, this construction expresses primarily a movement, here *durch den Garten* 'through the garden', in which the main lexical verb *tanzen* 'to dance' designates what kind of movement is performed.
 In a sense, the main lexical verb functions more like an adverbial designation in such constructions, i.e. *sich tanzend bewegen* 'to move in a dancing manner'.
 The same construction can also be used with non-movement verbs, but then an additional reflexive pronoun is necessary (see [@sec:summary-reflexiv-bewegungsart]).